toasterrepairman/toasterrepairman/README.md

 # toasterrepairman
 welcome to my profile!
-I've got an assortment of projects in active development in my repository tab, but if you're only interested in the cool stuff, click on the portfolio repo below.
+I've got an assortment of projects in active development in my repository tab, but if you're only interested in the cool stuff, check out my [portfolio repo](https://github.com/toasterrepairman/portfolio).
 I do my best to keep my projects updated with nice visuals to give passersby a better idea of what's happening internally.

 ## list of objective attributes/qualities
 - 🐧 Linux developer